-Financing Parks and Recreational Facilities:
+Financing Parks and Recreational Facilities

 The District is authorized by statute to develop parks and recreational facilities, including the issuing of bonds payable from taxes for such purpose.
 Before the District could issue park bonds payable from taxes, the following actions would be required: (a) preparation of a detailed park plan; (b) authorization of park bonds by the qualified voters in the District; (c) approval of the park project and bonds by the TCEQ; and (d) approval of the bonds by the Attorney General of Texas.
-If the District does issue park bonds, the outstanding principal amount of such bonds may not exceed an amount equal to one percent of the value of the taxable property in the District.
-The Board has not considered authorizing the preparation of a park plan or calling a park bond election at this time.
+If the District does issue park bonds, the outstanding principal amount of such bonds may not exceed an amount equal to three percent of the value of the taxable property in the District.
+The Board has prepared a park plan, but has not considered calling a park bond election at this time.
+The Board has considered spending money from its general operating fund to construct park and recreational facilities within the District.